-The pureed diet phase is the third of five phases bariatric patients progress through after surgery.
+The puréed diet phase is the third of five phases bariatric patients progress through after surgery.
 We’ve already examined the clear liquid diet phase and the full liquid diet phase.
 Now, we’re going to continue focusing on hydration and protein, but add in new foods to get your stomach ready for solids.
-You’ll puree food to the consistency of smooth applesauce and try one new food at at time.
-During the pureed diet after surgery, it’s important to blend your foods to a smooth consistency without grit or lumps.
+You’ll purée food to the consistency of smooth applesauce and try one new food at a time.
+During the puréed diet after surgery, it’s important to blend your foods to a smooth consistency without grit or lumps.

-In order to puree your food, use an equivalent amount of liquid to solid food.
+To purée your food, use an equivalent amount of liquid to solid food.
 So, if you’re blending four ounces of chicken breast, add four ounces of chicken stock to the blender.
 Some good liquids to add are water, beef, chicken or vegetable stock, milk and the liquid from canned vegetables or fruit.
+You can also try to add low-fat gravy to your meat.
 Try one new food at a time to determine tolerance.
 Sometimes you can’t tolerate foods immediately.
 However, try again in a few weeks to see if you can tolerate that food.

 Once again, you’re going to need to meet your water and protein goals.
 You need 48 to 64 ounces of water and 60 to 80 grams of protein per day.
 This goal will continue for the rest of your life.
 Use an app like My Fitness Pal to keep track of what you eat.
 It’s super important that you meet these goals every day to help keep your body functioning properly.

-The recipes that follow are ones I thoroughly enjoyed on the pureed diet.
-If the consistency is off-putting, try starting with some baby food or applesauce to get you used to it.
-You’ll be surprised at how much you enjoy some of these foods, even at the pureed stage.
+The puréed diet recipes that follow are ones I thoroughly enjoyed on the puréed diet.
+If the consistency is off-putting, try starting with some baby food or applesauce to get used to it.
+You’ll be surprised at how much you enjoy some of these foods, even at the puréed stage.
 I used a Ninja blender to blend all of my foods, but you can easily use a regular blender or a food processor to get foods to the right consistency.
 You’re looking for a texture like smooth applesauce with no lumps.

 - 4 ounces cooked chicken breast Homemade or canned